How To Seal Terracotta Pots [5 Ways!]

 However, it's important to note that shellac is not as durable as some other sealants, especially when exposed to moisture and outdoor elements.

-It may need more frequent reapplication compared to other sealants.
+It may need more frequent reapplication than other sealants.

-To use shellac flakes as a sealant, you'll need to dissolve the flakes in denatured alcohol to create a liquid shellac solution.
+To use shellac flakes as a sealant, dissolve the flakes in denatured alcohol to create a liquid shellac solution.

 This solution can then be applied to the terracotta pot using a brush or cloth.
 Multiple coats may be needed to achieve a sufficient seal.